pagopa/io-app/README.md

 To install, follow the steps described below.

-##### Install nodenv on MacOS
+##### Install nodenv on macOS

-Install [brew](https://brew.sh) following the installation instructions in the home page.
+First, if you do not have it already, install [brew](https://brew.sh) following the installation instructions in the home page.

-Install `nodeenv` with the command:
+Install `nodenv` with the command:

 ```
 brew install nodenv
 ```

-Brew installs nodenv in the path so no more steps are needed.
+Brew installs `nodenv` in the path so no more steps are needed.
+Check you have it available with the command `which nodenv`.

 ##### Install nodenv on Linux